Tiny Home

 The main gotcha with building a private storage facility, is it can't have a shower per code.
 Fourtunately, sinks and toilets are legal though.

 Possibly the feature that makes this most similar to a normal house is the septic field.
-There's just no good way around having a septic field unfortunately, both code and practicallity require it.
+There's just no good way around having a septic field, both code and practicallity require it.

 To estimate the sewage flow from the tiny home, table 1 from the Michigan Criteria for Subsurface Sewage Disposal gives us some estimates, and assuming two people in the tiny home, we can estimate between 200 (if using a single space in a mobile home park as a representive building) up to 300 g/d (if using a luxury residence as a representitive building), not sure why standard dwellings are not listed in the table.